threedaymonk/tcsst/README.md

 });
 ```

-Open the browser (Chrome or Firefox) and check the JavaScript console:
+Open the page in a browser (Chrome or Firefox).
+Elements that fail assertions will be highlighted in red.
+Check the JavaScript console for more details:

     Running tests:
     ...FE